SystemsApproach/tcpcc/design.rst

 to the generic use of "congestion control" when the distinction is not critical to the discussion.

-Finally, note that the approaches we call "control-based" and "avoidance-based" are, in some contexts, referred to as *loss-based* and *delay-based*, respectively.
-This is according to the criteria each uses to signal that the congestion window needs to be adjusted;
-the former adjusts the window when it detects a "loss signal" and the latter adjusts the window when it detects a change in the "delay gradient".
-From this perspective, each of the algorithms introduced over the next four chapters effectively refines the fidelity of these signals in one way or another.
+Also note that the approaches we call "control-based" and "avoidance-based" are sometimes referred to as *loss-based* and *delay-based*, respectively, according to the criteria each uses as a signal that the congestion window needs to be adjusted.
+The former adjusts the window when it detects a loss and the latter adjusts the window when it detects a change in the delay gradient.
+When viewed from this perspective, each of the algorithms introduced over the next four chapters effectively refines the fidelity of these signals in one way or another.

 3.2 Evaluation Criteria